 The School of Media and Design integrates existing programs in a dynamic, thoughtful and cohesive way in an effort to better serve the needs of the University of the Incarnate Word student.
-The Master of Arts in Communication Arts and Master of Arts in Fashion Design programs emphasize the use of technology and provide students with a firm foundation in theory as well as application.
+The Master of Arts in Communication Arts program emphasizes the use of technology and provide students with a firm foundation in theory as well as application.
 Students participating in these programs develop the necessary knowledge and skills to enable them to become effective professionals in their selected careers.